harish040506/Team-Debuggers/README.md

 By explicitly modeling both the candidate and the competition, the platform provides clarity where traditional career tools fall short.

 This project demonstrates a **practical and disciplined application of Agentic AI** to real-world career decision support.

+---

+### Shortlisting Note

+SkillDeltaX is designed to be feasible within a hackathon timeline while addressing a real, recurring hiring pain point through structured reasoning rather than surface-level automation.